Futurecodemaster/Article/README.md

 $W_{new} = W_{old} - \alpha \frac{\partial L}{\partial W}$

-$- \alpha$: Learning rate, a small positive number that controls the size of the weight updates.
+$\alpha$: Learning rate, a small positive number that controls the size of the weight updates.